Kentucky Court Records

 A Uniform Citation ticket is an official long-form document issued for traffic violations within the state of Kentucky, and a law enforcement officer issues it.
 It is an attestation of the violations as observed by the officer.
 The officer may complete the various sections of the ticket before giving it to the offender.
 The officer may fill in the:

-• Court section, which may specify the court date, time and location.
+- Court section, which may specify the court date, time, and location.
 It may also indicate if the ticket is "payable", which means it can be paid without a court appearance or if a court appearance may be required to resolve the ticket.
-If the ticket is payable, the total fine amount may be listed here.
-If not, then you are required to appear in court.
+The total fine amount may be listed here if the ticket is payable.
+If not, then the offender may be required to appear in court.

-Traffic fines in Kentucky vary by violation but are typically uniform across the state.
-If the cited offense can be paid before the court date, i.e., it is pre-payable, then the exact amount may be noted on the ticket.
-Penalties for traffic violations can include added fines, points on your driving record, license suspension/revocation, and even jail time.
+Kentucky traffic fines typically vary by violation but are typically uniform across the state.
+If the cited offense may be paid before the court date, i.e., it is pre-payable, then the exact amount may be noted on the ticket.
+Penalties for traffic violations may include added fines, points on your driving record, license suspension/revocation, and even jail time.
 Kentucky employs a points system to monitor driving behavior and discourage dangerous driving.
 Convictions for traffic violations are reported to the Kentucky Department of Driver Licensing (DDL), and accumulating up to 12 points in 2 years may cause your license to be suspended.
 Points from traffic violations may stay on your record for 2 years.

-Kentucky traffic violations are divided into moving and non-moving violations.
+Kentucky traffic violations are primarily categorized into moving and non-moving violations.
 Moving violations are more serious or major offenses committed by a vehicle while in motion.
-Non-moving violations are less serious or minor offenses generally committed when a vehicle is parked or associated with faulty vehicle equipment.
+They include violations relating to Kentucky speed limits, red and stop light violations, distracted driving and others.
+Non-moving violations are less serious or minor offenses which may be committed when a vehicle is parked or associated with faulty vehicle equipment.

 What to Do When You Get a Traffic Ticket in Kentucky?